jonathanschultzNU/Bridge-to-experiment-manuscript/README.md

 ## **Usage**

+### **Directory Configuration**
+The package requires you to provide the path to the machine learning dataset and its system parameters (if using the files from Zenodo, these are the `mini_dataset.pkl` and `mini_dataset_system_parameters.csv` files, respectively).
+These paths MUST be specified in the config.py prior to any calculations.

 ### **Setting Up the Input File**
 The model requires an input file specifying parameters for data processing and training.
 Each parameter is written as a key = value pair.